Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 MicroBlaze BSP.
 As the two Pmod PYNQ MicroBlazes are identical, an application written for one Pmod PYNQ MicroBlaze can run on the other Pmod PYNQ MicroBlaze.

-An Arduino application will be linked to the Arduino PYNQ MicroBlaze BSP.

 Building the Projects
 ^^^^^^^^^^^^^^^^^^^^^

 To build all the software projects, for example, you can run the corresponding makefile:

-    ``<PYNQ repository>/pynq/lib/arduino/makefile``

     ``<PYNQ repository>/pynq/lib/pmod/makefile``

-Application projects for peripherals that ship with PYNQ (e.g. Pmod and Arduino peripherals) can also be found in the same location.
+Application projects for Pmod peripherals can also be found in the same location.
 Each project is contained in a separate folder.

 The makefile compiles the application projects based on the BSP provided in the correct location.